SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

    by calling ``Task.yield()``
    https://developer.apple.com/documentation/swift/task/3814840-yield

 ..
-XXX add detail above about how the *compiler* can reason about the async/await version better too and give you better guarantees and clearer errors
+TODO add detail above about how the *compiler* can reason about the async/await version better too and give you better guarantees and clearer errors

 ..
-XXX Revise the discussion in the Closures chapter where we currently talk about completion handlers.
+TODO Revise the discussion in the Closures chapter where we currently talk about completion handlers.

 ..
 XXX make Task.sleep() below a live link